project-chip/connectedhomeip/CODE_OF_CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Disclosing private information, unreleased products, or unreleased specification information
+* Disclosing private information, unreleased product information, or unreleased specification information

 ## Enforcement Responsibilities